abhijeet007rocks8/Dev-Scripts/C++/Hotel Management/README.md

  - It is only able to run in dos systems.
  - Run it through any C++ compiler in dos system.
 Best to use the recent ones.
  - Run and enjoy it.🥲☺️
+ - Use any IDE to compile it and then run it.